webrecorder/browsertrix-crawler/README.md

                                             to store state.
 Otherwise, using in-
                                             memory store                [string]
       --saveState                           If the crawl state should be seriali zed to the crawls/ directory.
-Defaul
+Default
                                             ts to 'partial', only saved when cra wl is interrupted
            [string] [choices: "never", "partial", "always"] [default: "partial"]